ManiacalMaynard/ManiacalMaynard/README.md

 ### Development Skills:

-- HTML 5, Semantics, Accessibility
+- HTML 5, Accessibility
-- CSS 3, Responsive Design, Pre-Processing
+- CSS 3, Responsive Design
 - JavaScript ES6, D3.js, Node.js
 - Git, GitHub, GNU/Linux
-- Familiar with both LAMP & MERN stacks
+- Familiar with LAMP & MERN stacks
-- WordPress, WooCommerce, Drupal CMS Experience
+- CMS Experience with WordPress, WooCommerce, Drupal

 If you have a suggestion on projects to which I can contribute to, amazing brownie recipes, or just want to chat about Dune please let me know! maynard at maniacal industries (dotcom), cheers! 🍻